lukechamberland/tinyapp/README.md

 # Luke's TinyApp Project

 This project was completed as part of week 6-7 of the Web development bootcamp at lighthouse labs.
 The main ideas of this app is to get comfortable using node, as well as express.js.
-As for the app itself, it allows users to shorten long url's into shorter ones.
+As for the app itself, it allows a simple way for users to shorten long url's into shorter ones.
 The app also allows users to register and login, ensuring a safe protection of your password.
-It essentially runs the same way any other web application runs, in the sense of register, and login/logout.
+It essentially runs the same way any other web application runs, in the sense of register and login/logout.

 ## My expirience